rohankadekodi/cs360v-s23/project2.md

 # Deadlines

-These deadlines are tentative.

-TODO: deadlines for submitting issue proposals to course staff, finalizing issues, and submitting report.
+We **strongly** recommend discussing issues with course staff and reaching out to developers much earlier than these deadlines.
+Maintainers may take a long time to respond and issues may end up being more challenging than initially expected.
+Course staff must approve all issues.
+A small part of your grade on Project 2 comes from hitting these deadlines.

+February 23, 2023: Deadline to propose issues to course staff on Piazza.
+March 23, 2023: Deadline to have a confirmed list of issues and responses from developers.
+Submit the final list of issues and links to Github issues (if possible) on Canvas.

 # Grading rubric

 30% of your grade comes from Project 2.

-Tentative rubric:
+It is worth 60 total points.

+Rubric:
-- x points come from submitting your proposed issues to course staff by (TODO: deadline)
+- 2.5 points each for submitting your issue proposal and confirmation to course staff by the deadlines above (5 points total).
-- y points come from your final report on the issues, due **April 27, 2023**.
-- z (5-10% of grade?) points come from completing the chosen issues or for a detailed explanation of challenges that prevented you from completing the issues.
-This does not include whether or not your changes are merged.
-We will not dock points for unforeseen challenges that prevent a group from finishing an issue (e.g., technical limitations that arose late in the project, a higher level of complexity than initially predicted, etc.) but we do expect an in-depth explanation of why an issue could not be finished by the due date.
+- 55 points for the final report.
+More information on what the report should contain will be added soon.

 If you get any issue merged into an open-source repository related to virtualization, you will receive extra credit!
 The issue can be related to Project 2, but it does not have to be.
 Submit a link to merged pull request the extra credit assignments on Canvas to receive credit.